LydiaVuj/hello-world/README.md

 # hello-world
 New here.
-Still earning th ropes :)
+Still earning the ropes :)